 Joan MacLeod Heminway

-Djamchid Assadi is a Professor of Strategic Marketing in the Burgundy School of Business, France.
+Djamchid Assadi is a professor of Digital and Sharing Economy and Strategy at Burgundy School of Business (BSB), France.